 Popular business majors include:

 Accounting programs teach students how to use mathematics for business and tax purposes, which is ideal for students seeking a career in an accounting department or as a certified public accountant (or CPA).
 While aspiring CPAs usually need additional education after a bachelor's degree, an accounting program prepares students for taking the CPA exam or working in other aspects of business.

 In addition to core business administration courses, classes in an accounting degree program may include:

 - Business ethics

 - Information systems and communications

 Graduates of accounting degree programs may pursue employment as accountants or auditors.
-While accountants perform tasks like computing taxes, creating financial statements and finding ways for companies to improve profitability, auditors are responsible for ensuring financial records are correct and don't contain any fraud.
-According to the U.S. Bureau of Labor Statistics (BLS), auditors and accounts will experience 11% employment growth between 2014 and 2024, which is about average.
-In May 2014, the median wage for this group of professionals was $65,940.
+While accountants perform tasks such as computing taxes, creating financial statements, and finding ways for companies to improve profitability, auditors are responsible for ensuring financial records are accurate and non-fraudulent.
+According to the U.S. Bureau of Labor Statistics (or BLS), auditors and accountants will experience 11% employment growth between 2014 and 2024, which is about average.
+In May 2016, the median wage for this group of professionals was $68,150.

-Finance majors learn about the stewardship of finance in corporations, institutions and individuals.
-Students may study applications of financial analysis, strategy, management and dealing with money on an open market.
+Finance majors learn about the stewardship of finance in corporations, institutions, and individuals, enabling them to perform financial analysis, strategy, and management effectively.

-Classes in a finance degree program may include the following:
+Classes in a finance degree program may include:

 - Entrepreneurship principles